-6. Margaret Wheatley *Staff favorite
+6. Author: Margaret Wheatley

-Since this was a popular author, I’ll give you her backstory and you can decide which book of hers to read: “Each of my books has been an invitation to explore new ways of being and thinking based on wisdom drawn from new science, history, and spiritual traditions.”
+Since she was such a popular author, I’ll give you her backstory and you can decide which book of hers to read: “Each of my books has been an invitation to explore new ways of being and thinking based on wisdom drawn from new science, history, and spiritual traditions.”
 Much of her inspiration comes from “the time I spend in the true quiet of wilderness or wandering deep into the red rock canyons of Utah.”

 [Editor’s note: One person recommended seven books by Margaret Wheatley]

-7. Terry Tempest Williams *Staff favorite
+7. Author: Terry Tempest Williams

-Again, books by this author were suggested up several times, so here’s a snapshot of her work and goals to help you decide if you want to read her books: “A naturalist and fierce advocate for freedom of speech, she has consistently shown us how environmental issues are social issues that ultimately become matters of justice.”
+Again, books by this author were suggested several times, so here’s a snapshot of her work and goals to help you decide if you want to read her books: “A naturalist and fierce advocate for freedom of speech, she has consistently shown us how environmental issues are social issues that ultimately become matters of justice.”